-One of the great advantages of bioprinting is the ability to create functional test models.
-In one such new case, researchers from Tufts University have created a functional neural network of brain cells.
+Researchers from Tufts University have created a functional neural network of brain cells.
 The ability to bioprint brain tissue will allow them to experiment with treatments for various neural disorders like Parkinson’s and Alzheimer’s to create potential cures.

-With a combination of 3D modelling and printing and stem cell research, the scientists used pluripotent stem cells (iPSCs) to create the neural networks.
+With a combination of 3D printing and stem cell research, the scientists used pluripotent stem cells (iPSCs) to create the neural networks.
 With this ability they were able to avoid the downsides of standard neural sample gathering.
 Ordinarily, researchers would gather the cells from dead patients, which limits the sample size and quality.

 This also allowed them to elaborate on previous research involving laboratory mice.
 Overall, they managed to get promising results.
 The researchers took stem cells from healthy subjects as well as those suffering from Parkinson’s and Alzheimer’s patients.
 The group them generated a tissue model that would allow them to observe the levels of gene growth and expression while they assess the possibilities of “generating patient-derived brain tissue models”.
 The research involves neurons and astroglial cells, interacting in a 3D environment, so it’s more realistic.
 They exhibit spontaneous neural activity confirmable through electrophysiological recordings and calcium imaging over nine months.